ileckfi/eXpansionPluginPack.github.io/_includes/docs/install/config_base.md

-eXpansion2 is a symfony application before anything else, there are therefore a-lot of symfony related configurations.
+eXpansion2 is a symfony application before anything else, there are therefore a lot of symfony related configurations.
 We will ignore all this configuration and only bother about what is necessary by eXpansion.

 Configuration can be found in `app/config` directory.
 Configuration that interests us is in the `parameters.yml` file.

 If you have not done so already rename the `parameters.yml.dist` to `parameters.yml`.

-The fallowing part of the file interests us :
+The following part of the file interests us :

 > /app/config/parameters.yml